rust-lang/cargo/src/doc/src/reference/unstable.md

 ### keep-going
 * Tracking Issue: [#10496](https://github.com/rust-lang/cargo/issues/10496)

-`cargo build --keep-going` (and similarly for `check`, `test` etc) will build as many crates in the dependency graph as possible, rather than aborting the build at the first one that fails to build.
+`cargo build --keep-going` (and similarly for every command involving compilation, like `check` and `doc`) will build as many crates in the dependency graph as possible, rather than aborting the build at the first one that fails to build.

 For example if the current package depends on dependencies `fails` and `works`, one of which fails to build, `cargo check -j1` may or may not build the one that